What insurance do carpenters and joiners need

 The final consideration when buying your insurance is the need to protect against legal action that may be brought against you or in the event that you need to pursue legal action against someone else in relation to your business.
 Many insurers will typically include this cover as standard, so be sure to check and consider your options.
 Typically this will cover a number of defined events, including criminal prosecution, tax and VAT disputes and contract disputes as well.

-Comprehensive joiners insurance
+Comprehensive carpenters and joiners insurance

-All of these covers can typically be combined to offer a comprehensive joiners insurance package that is tailored to your unique requirements.
+All of these covers can typically be combined to offer a comprehensive carpenters or joiners insurance package that is tailored to your unique requirements.
 Our specialist insurance advisors can help you find the cover that’s right for you by offering professional insurance recommendations over the phone based on your requirements.
 Alternatively if you know what covers you need compare prices online from a panel of some of the UK’s leading insurers in a matter of minutes.
 Protect your business today, don’t risk jeopardising your livelihood.